 We have isolated three essential considerations that will form the core of our daily practices for a safe return to school.
 Each comes back to one essential guiding principle:

 IN A WORLD WHERE YOU CAN BE ANYTHING, BE KIND

 - Daily screening – Because we care about our fellow community members, we would not want to put anyone at risk unnecessarily.
 This means that no one may come to school sick.
-To facilitate this, each day we ask that families conduct self-screening at home before coming to school using either the On-Line Assessment Tool from the Ministry of Education or the paper version of the COVID-19 School Screening Tool from the Ministry of Health and Ministry of Education.
+To facilitate this, each day we ask that staff and families conduct self-screening at home before coming to school using either the On-Line Assessment Tool from the Ministry of Education or the paper version of the COVID-19 School Screening Tool from the Ministry of Health and Ministry of Education.
 Upon arrival at school, all children and staff will pass through the screening booth to report on the results of the self-assessment.
 All visitors will be asked to respond to a series of questions to determine if they present any symptoms of COVID-19 or are at risk of exposure from the virus.
 If there is a ‘yes’ answer to any of the questions, the individual will not be permitted to enter the school.
 Any child presenting any symptoms of illness during the school day will be isolated and family members contacted for pick-up.

 - Necessary Hygiene and Sanitizing – Because we are kind, we will wash our hands, use hand sanitizer and sanitize materials and common touch surfaces to minimize the risk that we will become ill or will pass on germs to our friends.

 The following sections will provide a detailed breakdown of how we will implement the above core principles.